-What the Seven Summits Actually Cost in 2026: Real Itemized Spreadsheets
+What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

-Most Seven Summits cost articles give ranges so wide they’re useless: “Kilimanjaro costs $3,000 to $8,000.”
-That’s not a budget — that’s a shrug.
-This investigation breaks down the actual 2026 cost of each of the seven summits line by line: operator fee, permits, flights, gear, insurance, tips, hidden costs, and the surprises first-time climbers don’t see coming.
-Mid-tier scenarios from real climbers, with named operators and current-year prices.
-The total to climb all seven, done well: roughly $156,000 to $230,000, depending on how you spend.
+Most Seven Summits cost articles give ranges so wide they’re useless.
+“Kilimanjaro costs $3,000 to $8,000” — that’s not a budget, that’s a shrug.
+Generally, this investigation breaks down the actual 2026 cost of each of the seven summits line by line.
+The breakdowns cover operator fee, permits, flights, gear, insurance, tips, hidden costs, and the surprises first-time climbers don’t see coming.
+Specifically, mid-tier scenarios from real climbers, with named operators and current-year prices.
+Notably, the total to climb all seven, done well: roughly $155,000 to $230,000, depending on how you spend.

+How this investigation was built.
 The mid-tier scenario.
-For each peak, the spreadsheets show a realistic mid-tier scenario — meaning a reputable operator, standard service level, US-based climber traveling internationally, with adequate (not luxury) gear and proper insurance.
-This is the experience most climbers actually book.
+Generally, for each peak the spreadsheets show a realistic mid-tier scenario.
+The scenario means a reputable operator, standard service level, US-based climber traveling internationally, with adequate (not luxury) gear and proper insurance.
+Specifically, this is the experience most climbers actually book.
 We also note budget and premium ranges where they meaningfully differ.
-Sources.
-2026 operator pricing pulled from public-facing pages of Alpine Ascents International, IMG, Madison Mountaineering, Climbing the Seven Summits, Furtenbach Adventures, AWExpeditions, Andes Specialists, Adventure Indonesia, ExpedReview’s 2026 Everest pricing data, and Tanzania National Parks Authority published park fees.
+Notably, 2026 operator pricing was pulled from public-facing pages of multiple sources.
+These include Alpine Ascents International, IMG, Madison Mountaineering, Climbing the Seven Summits, Furtenbach Adventures, AWExpeditions, Andes Specialists, Adventure Indonesia, ExpedReview’s 2026 Everest pricing data, and Tanzania National Parks Authority published park fees.
 Permit fees are official 2026 figures from each national park or tourism authority.
-Flight costs.
-Round-trip international airfare from major US hubs (NYC, Chicago, LA), economy class, booked 90+ days in advance — typical 2026 prices from Google Flights aggregated quotes, May 2026.
-What’s not included.
-Years of training and personal preparation costs (gym, hypoxic chambers, altitude trips).
-Lost income from time away.
-Pre-trip medical exams.
-These vary too widely to itemize meaningfully.
-Currency.
+Flight costs reflect round-trip international airfare from major US hubs (NYC, Chicago, LA), economy class, booked 90+ days in advance.
 All figures in 2026 US dollars.
-Climbers from Europe, the UK, and elsewhere should adjust for currency and home-country flight differences.

-Before the line-by-line breakdowns, here’s what each summit costs in 2026, all-in, for a US-based climber doing it right (mid-tier operator, proper insurance, realistic flights, sensible tips).
-The “Lean mid-tier” column is what disciplined climbers actually pay; the “Premium mid-tier” column is what climbers who don’t comparison-shop end up at.
+Before the line-by-line breakdowns, here’s what each summit costs in 2026, all-in, for a US-based climber doing it right.
+Generally, that means mid-tier operator, proper insurance, realistic flights, and sensible tips.
+Specifically, the “Lean mid-tier” column is what disciplined climbers actually pay; the “Premium mid-tier” column is what climbers who don’t comparison-shop end up at.
+Notably, the rows are ordered by lean mid-tier cost from cheapest to most expensive — which roughly tracks logistical complexity, not technical difficulty.

 |---|---|---|---|---|